The EV Charger Becomes the Grid Clerk

 The electric-vehicle charger looks like infrastructure at its most ordinary: cable, connector, screen, card reader, parking space.
 The driver plugs in and expects energy to move.

 That description is technically incomplete.
-The U.S. Department of Energy's Alternative Fuels Data Center describes a station as a physical location with one or more EV charging ports; a port can charge one vehicle at a time; a connector is the plug that enters the vehicle.
+The U.S. Department of Energy's Alternative Fuels Data Center describes a station location as a physical place with one or more EV charging ports; a port can charge one vehicle at a time even if it has multiple connectors; a connector is the plug that enters the vehicle.
+The governance object is therefore not only the connector.
+It is the charging port, the station, the network, the account, the grid signal, and the session record.

 The charger therefore sits at an unusual boundary.
 It is electrical equipment, payment terminal, mobility service, grid load, software endpoint, and record keeper.
 It does not merely deliver electricity.
-It asks who is allowed to charge, what connector fits, what price applies, how much power can be delivered, and which systems should receive the session record.
+It asks who is allowed to charge, what connector fits, what price applies, how much power can be delivered, whether charging may be delayed or throttled, and which systems should receive the session record.
+That puts it beside the smart meter as household witness, the thermostat as grid dispatcher, and the agent log as receipt.

 The Grid Asks for Timing

 This is where agents enter quietly.
 A driver may ask a phone, car, charger, fleet platform, or home-energy system to be ready by morning at the cheapest acceptable price.
 The software can translate that preference into a schedule.
-No mystical cognition is needed.
-The agent is a clerk with discretion inside a rule: enough energy by a deadline, within a budget, without breaking a grid constraint.
+No claim of machine understanding is needed.
+The agent is a clerk with discretion inside a rule: enough energy by a deadline, within a budget, without breaking a grid constraint, and without selling flexibility the driver did not knowingly offer.

 Public Charger, Public Interface